biototem/Breast_pathology_process_code/README.md

 **./predict_result_out_root_dir/result_merge/10_20x_convert_final**
 (result saved as generic multi-resolution tiled tif format with size of mpp=0.5)

-## Model weights
+## Model weights and sample data for testing
-Model weights can be downloaded at this  [URL](https://drive.google.com/drive/folders/167IorZBsDn5Lcds_YAZUB9rAtwcGE9Qm?usp=drive_link)
+Model weights and sample data for testing are not available to the public yet.
+Please feel free to contact us should you require any additional information of model weights and sample data.

 ## Instructions for use
 1. modify `wsi_dir`,`xml_label_dir`(which is not required.
 If there is no label file, fill in an empty string or the same path as wsi_dir),